 // Assembler way: Make a TDB-back Jena model in the named directory. // This way, you can change the model being used without changing the code. // The assembler file is a configuration file. // The same assembler description will work in Fuseki.
 String assemblerFile = "Store/tdb-assembler.ttl" ; Dataset dataset = TDBFactory.assembleDataset(assemblerFile) ; ... dataset.begin(ReadWrite.READ) ; // Get model inside the transaction Model model = dataset.getDefaultModel() ; dataset.end() ; ...

 See the TDB assembler documentation for details.

-The bulkloader is a faster way to load data into an empty graph than just using the Jena update operations.
+The bulkloader is a faster way to load data into an empty dataset than just using the Jena update operations.